Nonoverlapping domain decomposition preconditioners for discontinuous Galerkin approximations of Hamilton--Jacobi--Bellman equations: Introduction

-Although there does not appear to be any comparable result in the literature, this result is a natural converse to classical direct approximation theory, since, here, the nonsmooth function from the discrete space $\Vh$ is approximated by a smoother function from an infinite dimensional space.
-It can be interpreted as a precise form of the statement that the norm $\normh{\cdot}$ renders $\Vh$ close to $H^2(\Om)\cap H^1_0(\Om)$.
+where the piecewise Sobolev norms $\norm{\cdot}_{H^s(\Om;\calT_h)}$, jump seminorm $\absj{\cdot}$, and the discrete $H^2$-type norm $\normh{\cdot}$ are defined in section~\ref{sec:definitions}.
+This result is a natural converse to classical direct approximation theory, since, here, the nonsmooth function from the discrete space $\Vh$ is approximated by a smoother function from an infinite dimensional space.
+It follows from \eqref{eq:intro_approximation} that there exists a function $v_H$ in the coarse space $\VH$, of polynomials of degree $q$ on $\calT_H$, such that